HUNTER SOCIETY PSYCHOLOGICAL EXAMINATIONS

 Examiner: Dr. Shimura

 One young kid that sat somewhere behind him.
 He noticed him come in but took no details of his face.
 The other was a woman.
 Judging by the lines of her face she wasn't here for quite the same reason as he was... it left him to wonder what the first hunt would have in store for him.
 Soon enough his name was called, and Jason stepped forth.
-Following the instructions given, he took a walk down the hall until he found the door he was instructed to enter.
+Following the instructions that were given, he took a walk down the hall until he found the door he was instructed to enter.
 Entering for an appointment.
 One he didn't especially ask for, but if it meant he could get started already, then what the hell.

 With that, Jason opened the door and walked into the office.